Lead contamination in Oakland: Oakland public schools

+In 2024, lead contamination was discovered in many of Oakland's public schools.
+The detection of the lead contamination was not immediately communicated to the public and has not yet to be remediated.
+The highest rates of lead contamination was found at Lincoln Elementary, Crocker Highlands Elementary, Cleveland Elementary, and Edna Brewer Middle School.
+At Crocker Highlands Elementary, lead contamination exceeding thresholds was found in 50% of the water fixtures, with the highest level of contamination detected being 440 parts per billion.

 West Oakland

 Oakland Army Base

 The former Oakland Army Base, closed in 1999, is significantly polluted by a variety of substances, including lead.
 Sources of lead contamination include the weathering of lead-based paint, repainting vehicles, leaded gasoline, and other factors.
 During the time period when the Army was remediating the base, many areas of the base failed to meet their remediation goals.

 Amco

 There was formerly a large chemical distribution facility run by AMCO Chemical at 1414 3rd Street, just one block south of the West Oakland BART station.
 From the 1960s until 1989, bulk chemicals were off-loaded from a rail spur onsite and stored in drums and storage tanks before being transferred to smaller containers for resale.
 Bulk chemical storage facilities included 12 aboveground tanks, two underground tanks, and numerous drums.
 AMCO's operations heavily contaminated the surrounding area with a variety of compounds, included chlorinated solvents, vinyl chloride, dioxins, PCBs volatile organic compounds, arsenic, manganese, and significant quantities of lead.
 Some of these compounds have either contaminated nearby properties, seeped into the ground water, or both.
 The facility has been declared a federal superfund site.

 Soil lead levels both at the AMCO site itself and at many nearby residential properties exceed safety limits, and pose a threat to human safety.
 Most other contaminants stemming from the AMCO plant have not spread as widely as the lead has.
 As with most other lead contaminated areas, other sources of lead exist, such as lead paint and leaded gasoline.